Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 - for Wii, sport with Wii sports and Mario Kart;
 - for Xbox360, shooter and action with Kinect, Grand Theft Auto and Call of Duty.

-In this generation we noted there is almost an equality between the platforms for video games sold and developed.
+In this generation we noted Microsoft with Xbox360 was the better one, but the difference among the platforms is not so much significative both for videogames sold and developed.
+It's interesting that, unlike the previous generation, Nintendo e Microsoft filled the gap with Sony in console industry.

 ## 8th Generation (PS4, WiiU, XboxOne)